-Analysis of the SARS-CoV-2 genome has revealed thousands of different strains of the virus circulating around the world (for the current phylogeny, consult nextstrain.org/ncov/global).
-The medical community has many reasons to be interested in these multiple strains.
-For instance, they may differ in communicability or virulence, or there could be less-than-perfect immunity across strains.
-Korber et al. (2020) present laboratory and epidemiological evidence suggesting that the COVID-19 variant which is now most common is more infectious than the strain that was dominant in Wuhan.
+Analysis of the SARS-CoV-2 genome has revealed thousands of different strains of the virus circulating around the world.
+(Consult nextstrain.org/ncov/global for current phylogeny.)
+There are many reasons why the medical community might be interested in the existence of these multiple strains.
+For instance, there could be differences across them in communicability or virulence, or there could be less-than-perfect immunity across strains.
+Korber et al. (2020) presents laboratory and epidemiological evidence suggesting that the COVID-19 variant which is now most common is more infectious than the strain that was dominant in Wuhan.

-For the purposes of estimating epidemiological models, another immediately useful application of these techniques is to trace the spread of various mutations to determine where and when epidemics began in various regions.
-In fact, genomic data can serve as a type of substitute for contact tracing or detailed micro-level data on social networks and other human interactions, allowing researchers to trace the source of a particular group of infections without ever knowing anything about the agents' contacts.
-Researchers in Israel used genomic data, for instance, to produce the often-cited fact that 80 percent of all COVID infections there were caused by 1-10 percent of infected agents (Miller et al. 2020).
-In another genomic study, Worobey et al. (2020) note that although cases have been reported as early as January 2020 in the United States and Europe, genetic evidence suggests that these introductions failed to spread, and that it was only though later introductions at higher incidence that SARS-CoV-2 was able to establish in the general population.
-If these findings hold up in follow-up research, they may indicate that even if the virus cannot be fully eradicated, control measures may well prove to be effective if incidences can be brought low enough.
+For the purposes of estimating epidemiological models, there is another immediately useful application of these techniques: to trace the spread of various mutations in order to determine where and when epidemics began in various regions.
+In fact, genomic data can serve as a type of substitute for contact tracing or detailed microlevel data on social networks and other human interactions, allowing researchers to trace the source of a particular group of infections without ever knowing anything about the agents' contacts.
+Researchers in Israel used genomic data, for instance, to produce the often-cited fact that 80% of all COVID infections there were caused by 1-10% of infected agents (Miller et al., 2020).
+Another genomic study, Worobey et al. (2020), noted that although cases have been reported as early as January in the US and Europe, genetic evidence suggests that these introductions failed to spread, and that it was only though later introductions at higher incidence that SARS-CoV-2 was able to establish in the general population.
+If true, these findings may indicate that even if the virus cannot be fully eradicated, control measures may well prove to be effective if incidences can be brought low enough.